AlexScheller/hobby-mvcc-framework/README.md

 Framework could be loaded and used idividually, but for convenience sake a script called `bundle.sh` can be called to concatenate all the files into a single file called `MVCC.js`.
 For now, that's litterally all the script does.
-In the future this will likely be someone more involved.
+In the future this will likely be somewhat more involved.

 ## Usage